X16Community/x16-smc-bootloader/README.md

 - If the update procedure is interrupted during the firmware erase stage: Firmware erase starts from the last page.
-If interrupted during this stage, the reset vector at address 0x0000 is still unchanged and will be pointing to the bootloader's main entry point at address 0x1e00.
+If interrupted during this stage, the reset vector at address 0x0000 is still unchanged and will jump to the bootloader's main entry point at address 0x1e00.

 - If the update procedure is interrupted after the entire firmware has been erased but before writing any part of the new firmware to flash memory: When